Dear Your Teen:

 2. Address the issues.

-There are a few pieces to risky behavior that are concerning.
+There are a few pieces to the impact of risky behavior that are concerning.
 Pulling them apart and addressing them each separately will give both you and your daughter clarity.

 BREAKING HER DEVICE “CONTRACT”